Max17225/APU-SustainaQuest/README.md

 ### 🛡️ 5.
 Security & Validation
 * **Access Control:** Strict session management; unauthorized direct access to scripts is blocked.
 * **Encryption:** Passwords are secured using **Bcrypt hashing**.
-* **Sanitization:** All file uploads are validated for type and size to prevent malicious attacks.

 ---